A simple overview on name changes in the state of Florida.

 Whether the petitioner has charged with or found to have committed a criminal offense

 Whether the petitioner has ever been required to register as a sexual predator under Florida law

 The petitioner's occupation and where they have been employed

 This is not an exhaustive list of the statutory requirements for changing a name legally, but it captures the broad snapshot of the questions that must be answered.

 If you have questions regarding your divorce, or are unaware as to the terms and conditions in, talk to, and retain, a family law attorney who can help.
-Contact Teresa Prescott of The McKinney Law Group to discuss your case further.
-She can be reached by phone at 813-428-3400 or by e-mail at firstname.lastname@example.org
+Contact Damien McKinney of The McKinney Law Group to discuss your case further.
+He can be reached by phone at 813-428-3400 or by e-mail at firstname.lastname@example.org